tc-playground/tools-playground/web-development/development/frameworks/react-js/react/11-portals.md

     5. `React Portals` allow us to get around this issue when using `modals` by breaking the react parent-child model and allowing a component to be `re-parented`.

-* A `portal` allows us to render a component NOT as a direct child, but, as a child of some other component, or example, the `body` element.